Table of Content

 In some instances, a publisher is credited for each rebill of a customer they have brought to the advertiser.
-In cases like these, you should use the partner ID protocol because transaction ID’s have a very limited lifespan and multiple conversions cannot take place with the same transaction ID.
+In cases like these, you should use the partner ID protocol because transaction IDs have a very limited lifespan and multiple conversions cannot take place with the same transaction ID.

 How does the advertiser store the transaction ID?

 There are several ways in which an advertiser can store the transaction ID.
-One of the most commonly used methods is to generate a cookie in the landing page and store in the browser.
+One of the most commonly used methods is to generate a cookie on the landing page and store it in the browser.
 However, this method has several disadvantages since the digital world is slowly transitioning to a world without cookies.

 Another method is to log the transaction ID as a hidden variable.
 The third method is to carry the transaction ID as a URL parameter until the conversion completes.

 This process is entirely dependent on the CRM tools used by the advertiser.

 The transaction ID that is generated from the server sidetracking can greatly vary.
 An ID will be a combination of variables such as username, email ID, IP address etc.

 - In certain instances, it will be a randomly generated id.

 - In some instances of affiliate transactions, affiliate ID is also used.

 Setting up S2S Tracking for your website/CRM process or in-app events are a bit different.
 The steps which are mentioned below are specifically for website/CRM events, but some are similar for app events as well.